Fair-Exchange/bitcore-wallet-client-safecoin/README.md

 The MIT License

+Copyright (c) 2018-2019 Safecoin.
+Safecoin is the registered trademark of Jeffrey Galloway.

 Copyright (c) 2015 BitPay

 Permission is hereby granted, free of charge, to any person obtaining a copy